Co-Curricular Community Service Learning

 NNELS Program - Record audiobooks for readers with print disabilities using the UBC campus sound studio.
 NNELS is an online library of books in accessible formats.
 You can contribute to the library by reading books for this collection.

-Music & Memory Program - Music can calm chaotic brain activity, reduce aggressive behavious and enable a person to regain connection to others.
+Music & Memory Program - Music can calm chaotic brain activity, reduce aggressive behaviors and enable a person to regain connection to others.
 This program works with senior's at Sun Pointe Village who have been diagnosed with dementia access these benefits and live an enriched life through a customized music playlist created by our volunteers.

 Most of these programs run once a week at scheduled times.
 Volunteers are asked to commit to a minimum of 6 weeks not necessarily in a row.
 We accept volunteers throughout the school year.